 |⤴ External Sites|

-Protecting sensitive information and detecting and acting on workplace harassment incidents is an important part of compliance with internal policies and standards.
-Communication Compliance helps minimize these risks by helping you quickly detect, capture, and take remediation actions for email and Microsoft Teams communications.
-These include inappropriate communications containing profanity, threats, and harassment and communications that share sensitive information inside and outside of your organization.
+Protecting sensitive information and detecting potential risky incidents is an important part of compliance with regulatory, internal policies and organization standards.
+Communication Compliance helps minimize these risks by helping you quickly detect, capture, and take remediation actions for Microsoft Teams communications, email, Yammer, , and even non-Microsoft communications.
+These include helping organizations detect potential business conduct and regulatory compliance violations, such as sensitive or confidential information, harassing or threatening language, and sharing of adult content being shared over communications both inside and outside of your organization.
 Protecting the privacy of users that have policy matches is important and can help promote objectivity in data investigation and analysis reviews for communication compliance alerts.
 That is why Communication Compliance allows for pseudonymized users, allows you to control who can review policy matches and set up role-based controls.

 This section will focus on considerations and tasks for a successful deployment, setup, and investigation of Communication Compliance, including licensing requirements, user permissions, audit log configuration, and policy configuration.
 Once you have the licensing, permissions, and audit logs configured, you can create a Communication Compliance policy.
-Communication Compliance policies allow you to scope which communication locations and users are subject to review in your organization, define which custom conditions the communications must meet, and specify who should be scoped to review policy violations.
+Communication Compliance policies allow you to scope which communication locations and users are subject to review in your organization, define which custom conditions the communications must meet for further review, and specify who should be reviewing the policy violations.

 After you've configured your Communication Compliance policies, you'll start to receive alerts in the Microsoft Purview compliance portal for messages that match your policy conditions.
-Alerts are reviewed by analyst or investigator role groups who have been explicitly assigned to a policy.
-These users review the alerts and take the appropriate remedial actions such as sending a notification to the user, deleting a message from Teams, escalating to another reviewer, or in severe cases, creating an Advanced eDiscovery case for possible legal action.
+Alerts are reviewed by individuals who you assign as analyst or investigator and have been explicitly assigned to a policy.
+These users review the alerts and take the appropriate remedial actions such as sending a notification to the user, removing a message from Teams, escalating to another reviewer, or in severe cases, creating a Microsoft Purview eDiscovery (Premium) case for possible legal action.

-Communication Compliance allows you to scan communications for data imported into mailboxes across Microsoft and non-Microsoft sources, like Instant Bloomberg, Slack, Zoom, SMS, and many others.
+Communication Compliance allows you to analyze communications for data imported into mailboxes across Microsoft and non-Microsoft sources, like Instant Bloomberg, Slack, Zoom, SMS/MMS, and many others.
 You must configure a third-party connector before you can assign the connector to a Communication Compliance policy.

-Communication Compliance can ingrate with other tools such as PowerAutomate, which can be configured to automatically remediate an alert, or SIEM integration using the O365 Management APIs.
+Communication Compliance can ingrate with other tools such as Microsoft Insider Risk Management which can allow your look at a much larger risk profile beyond just communication, security incident and event management (SIEM) integration using the Office 365 Management APIs or PowerAutomate, which can be configured to take repeatable actions as part of the remediation process.
 You may also identify trends in Communication Compliance that you want to block or take more proactive action on using Microsoft Purview Data Loss Prevention.
 Communication Compliance can utilize the same sensitive information types that can be used across Microsoft Purview solutions such as Data Loss Prevention, Information Protection, Information Governance, and others.
-If the policy match warrants further investigation, then you can escalate the policy violations seamlessly from Communication Compliance to an Advanced eDiscovery case for deeper legal review or action.
+If the policy match warrants further investigation, then you can escalate the policy violations seamlessly from Communication Compliance to an eDiscovery (Premium) case for deeper legal review or action.

 In some instances, you must provide information to regulatory or compliance auditors to prove supervision of user activities and communications.
-This information may be a summary of all activities associated with a defined organizational policy or anytime a Communication Compliance policy has been updated or settings have been changed.
-Communication Compliance policies have built-in audit trails for complete readiness for internal or external audits.
+This information may be a summary of all activities associated with a defined organizational policy, anytime a Communication Compliance policy has been updated or settings have been changed.
+Communication Compliance policies have built-in audit trails for internal or external audits.
 Detailed audit histories of every create, edit, and delete action are captured by your communication policies to provide proof of supervisory procedures.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.